kunalkhetawat/recordskeeper-core/docs/source/mininglinux.rst

 Mining Guide for Recordskeeper Blockchain on Linux
 ==================================================

 The following document helps the users to intiate mining for RecordsKeeper Blockchain over Linux Operating system.
 All the commands and process displayed in this document is tested and created over Ubuntu Operating System.
-You have to perform the following steps to to start mining for RecordsKeeper Blockchain:
+The detailed overview to start mining for RecordsKeeper Blockchain is as follows:

 * :ref:`system-requirements`
 * :ref:`installing-rk`